-Veteran striker Robert Lewandowski remained on the bench throughout the game, while Torres scored a hat-trick, leaving it to be seen whether that performance justifies the Poland international’s omission or whether he will be introduced for fresher legs.
+Veteran striker Robert Lewandowski remained on the bench throughout the game, while Torres scored a hat-trick, leaving it to be seen if that performance justifies the Poland international’s omission or whether he will be introduced for fresher legs.

 Alterations could come on the flanks, with Raphinha likely to feature, which may see Marcus Rashford make way, while Lamine Yamal is almost certain to retain his position on the opposite wing.